Top 9 Myths of Software Requirements Gathering

-Instead of summarizing all 9 Myths of Requirements Gathering, we'll conclude with a summary of best practices and tips.
-Ignoring the common myths and following these guidelines will help keep you on the path to success:
+Instead of summarizing all 9 myths, we'll conclude with a summary of best practices and tips.
+Ignoring the common myths and following these guidelines will help keep you on the path to success.

 - Choose requirements-management tools that make gathering and managing requirements easier and more efficient, regardless of the size of your organization or team.
 Don’t overdo it (or underdo it).
 And please don't use spreadsheets!

 - Requirements come from many sources, both people and documents.
 Look high and low.

 - Anyone can (and should) contribute to the requirements-gathering process, not just technical people.